JustMaxGraham/node-web-scraper/README.md

 ## Node Web Scraper

-This is a simple web scraper built using Node.
+This is a simple web scraper built using Node and TypeScript.
 It uses Cheerio, Axios and Readline to pull recipe information for an allrecipes.com page, and return it as an object in the console.

 ## Set Up

 After downloading the repo, use `npm install` to get set up.
 Then run `npm start` to use the script.
 You will be prompted to enter a URL for a recipe found on AllRecipes.com.
 Paste a URL in, then hit enter.
 A moment later, you should see an object with the ingredients, and instructions for that recipe.

-NOTE: Currently, only the TypeScript file will run (which `npm start` should handle).

 Some example URLS: